nixietab/GIRL/README.md

 - **Repository Path**: Set the path to your Git repository in the `repo_path` variable within `girl.py`.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request on [GitHub](https://github.com/yourusername/girl).

 Thank you for using GIRL!